pinkpong111/Resolution-Based-Information-Theory/README.md

 **Standard view:** degradation = necessary loss, minimize wherever possible.

 **RBIT hypothesis:** calibrated degradation can, in some regimes, preserve upstream intent more robustly than full delivery, because it keeps compression under sender control rather than inducing receiver-controlled collapse.

+*System-wide resolution growth is hypothesized to be enabled not by eliminating mixture, but by maintaining discriminable diversity: calibrated degradation preserves separable directions (as in a paint-mixing analogy — colors that remain distinct can later be refined, while collapsed blends cannot be un-mixed) that later upscaling can refine into higher-resolution distinctions, preventing collapse into undifferentiated states.*

 ```
 Full delivery to immature layer